Skip to main content

 Partner agencies select the information they require from the list of attributes we support.
 If we don’t already have it, we request that information from you; validate it, and ask for your consent to share it with the partner agency.
 Partners can request a variety of information such as name, address, birth date, phone number and email address.
 Partners are required to protect this information in compliance with federal law and policy.

-We will never share validated personal identifiable information with a partner without your explicit consent, as required by law, or as otherwise stated in these Rules of Use.
+We will never share validated PII with a partner without your explicit consent, as required by law, or as otherwise stated in these Rules of Use.
 You may revoke this consent at any time, and we will revoke the partner’s access to the information.
 The partner may, however, retain this information subject to their data retention policies.
 The Login.gov service does not collect any information you provide directly to the partner.

 Prospective partners and other interested parties can find more information about the partner onboarding process from the Login.gov developer guide.